Why You Pay Inheritance Tax in the UK

 What are the current rates and thresholds for Inheritance Tax?

-The standard rate of Inheritance Tax is 40% on the value of the estate above the tax-free threshold.
+The standard rate of Inheritance Tax is 40% on the value of the estate above the outside the scope of IHT threshold.
 The threshold is £325,000 for most estates, but it can be higher for certain cases, such as when a residence is left to direct descendants.

 Are there any exemptions or reliefs available for Inheritance Tax?